Overview

 Career

-Opportunities may exist in the established agencies of the criminal justice system (for example, the police, prisons and probation services or in the private sector companies that have undertaken the provision of criminal justice services).
-There is also the potential to work in areas such as probation work, housing, family care and other roles in social services.
+Our BSc (Hons) Criminology and Sociology graduates work in a wide range of fields which include teaching, policing, probation, housing, local or national government, research, and marketing.
+There is also the potential to work in areas such as youth justice, housing, family care and other roles in social services.
 Other graduates have gone into administrative and managerial jobs in local or national government, or have secured roles within the voluntary sector.

 Programme Structure